 What kind of car do I need?

-It depends on which type of racing you want to do, so choose your championship first and your car second.
-If, for example, you choose the BRSCC's Fiesta Championship, you will need a Fiesta, whereas if you go for 750MC Mighty Minis you’re going to need a Mini.
+It depends on which type of racing you want to do, so ideally choose your championship first and your car second.
+If, for example, you choose the BRSCC Ford Fiesta Championship, you will need a Fiesta, whereas if you go for 750MC Mighty Minis you’re going to need a Mini.

 The key point is that whatever car you buy must comply with the regulations.
 A scrutineer will check your car on-event for compliance and if it doesn’t comply, you won’t be allowed to compete.
 Make sure you talk to other competitors too; you might decide you want to go straight in and buy a car, or you may prefer to hire a car which you run yourself or hire a car and pay a team to run it for you.
 There are plenty of options, so make sure you do your research.